Her Handsome Hero: In the Underworld

 Emma wakes up from a nightmare.
 In the dream, Hook, Snow White and herself are in the Underworld Graveyard attempting to use Emma's light magic to erase their names from the tombstones Hades had created.
-Hook sense something is wrong and a tornado appears.
+Hook senses something is wrong and a tornado appears.
 The three seek shelter behind a large crypt and Hook senses there is a large creature nearby.
 Snow attempts to face the creature and is taken away and presumably killed which wakes Emma.
 Emma tells Hook about the dream wondering if they are visions of the future.
 In the library, Regina has spent all night preparing a spell to break Hades' protection spell on the elevator by drawing runes all over the elevator door.
 Emma and Regina use their magic to open the door as they break the code and the door opens revealing a brick wall, their efforts proving futile.
-Emma outlines some of the details of the dream believing that she can erase their names from the tombstones to all everyone to leave the underworld.
+Emma outlines some of the details of the dream believing that she can erase their names from the tombstones to allow everyone to leave the Underworld.
 Hades is standing there to see Zelena when he notices a daisy growing in the broken road.
 Regina decides to talk to Zelena, who knows more about Hades rather than the others.
 When Regina visits Zelena, she realizes that her and Hades are in love.
 Zelena tells her that she (Zelena) is Hades' only weakness.
 At the underworld cemetery, Emma attempts to cast the spell from her dream, but suddenly starts believing the nightmare is coming true when the same storm appears.
-She, Hook and Snow ahead to Regina's vault, where Hook, Snow, and even Regina tell Emma not to give up.
+She, Hook and Snow head to Regina's vault, where Hook, Snow, and even Regina tell Emma not to give up.
 Emma failed everyone but she saved Hook's life.
 Snow White tells Emma that love is worth it.